A Daily Guide to Living in Beatitude Menu Button

 Proclamation of Faith:

-“I believe in the Communion of Saints.”
+“I believe in the Holy Catholic Church.”

-The Blessed Mother: Jesus:
+The Blessed Mother:

 Glorious Characteristic: